devararishivian/import-exceldata-ci/readme.md

  	- .\application\config\database.php
 		* Change the databasse name, username and password

- * Create a database and import import-exceldata-ci file into it, to create the table as per the sheet in the excel file.
+ * Create a database and import import-exceldata-ci.sql file into it, to create the table as per the sheet in the excel file.

 (Read this [Documentation](https://codeigniter.com/user_guide/) for issues regarding Codeigniter)